raodz/Rossmann-Time-Series-Analysis/README.md

    pip install -r requirements.txt
    ```

 3. **Add Data**: Create a folder named `data` in the project directory and add the `train.csv` file.
 You can download the dataset from [Kaggle](https://www.kaggle.com/competitions/rossmann-store-sales).
+Due to the temporal nature of the data, it is required that there are no missing values.

 4. **Train Models**: Run `train_models.py` to train and evaluate different models.
 This script will save the results in `model_results.md`.
    ```bash